codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-releases-management.md

 You can set this message for your Helm release in three ways:

-1. When you manually install a Helm release from the [Helm charts screen]({{site.baseurl}}/docs/deployments/helm/add-helm-repository/#install-chart-from-your-helm-repository) there is a field for this message.
+1. When you manually install a Helm release from the [Helm charts screen]({{site.baseurl}}/docs/deployments/helm/add-helm-repository/#install-chart-from-your-helm-repository), there is a field for this message.
 1. Set the property `commit_message` inside the [notes.txt](https://helm.sh/docs/chart_template_guide/notes_files/){:target="\_blank"} file of your chart.
 1. By providing an environment variable called `COMMIT_MESSAGE` within your [pipeline Helm step]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/).

-### Rolling back a Helm release
+## Roll back a Helm release

-You can issue a rollback to a previous revision by clicking on the rollback button on the desired revision row.
+You can rollback to a previous revision of a release in the History tab.

+1. Click the Helm release for which to perform a rollback, and then click the **History** tab.
+1. To rollback to a specific release, click **Rollback** in the row.

 {% include
 image.html